Skip to Main Content

 However, before you divorce, consider that your spouse may do the following:

 • Love-bomb you.
-They’ll feel threatened by you leaving, so they’ll keep telling you how much they love and how they’ll change their ways.
+They’ll feel threatened by you leaving, so they’ll keep telling you how much they love you and how they’ll change their ways.
 They claim they will never hurt you again, only to go back to their old ways once you change your mind.

 • Play the victim.
 Your spouse may play your friends and family against you and act like you’re the bad guy.
 They’ll make you feel like a loser for giving up on the marriage.